 Old Town Walls and Fort Lovrijenac

-The island of Lokrum is located on the southeast side of Dubrovnik, only a short ferry ride away from the Old Town Harbour.
-You can see both the harbour and the island in this image.
+The island of Lokrum is located on the southeastern side of Dubrovnik, only a short ferry ride away from the Old Town Harbor.
+You can see both, the harbor and the island, in this image.

-Lokrum is a popular place for a day trip: swimming, sunbathing, walking in the forests around the island or in the Botanical Garden.
-There is also ruins of Benedictine Monastery as well as a restaurant and snack bars.
+Lokrum is a popular place for a day trip: swimming, sunbathing and walking in the forests around the island or in the Botanical Garden.
+There are also ruins of Benedictine Monastery as well as a restaurant and snack bars.

 More information: lokrum.hr

-Dubrovnik international airport is located 19 kilometers from the Old Town.
+Dubrovnik international airport is located 19 kilometers from Dubrovnik.

 Weather in Dubrovnik

-Summer: From June to August the sunshine is pretty much guaranteed and it gets hot.
-The temperature in Dubrovnik climbs up to 30 °C and over.
+Summer: From June to August, the sunshine is pretty much guaranteed.
+It really gets hot in Dubrovnik, as the temperatures climb to 30 °C and above.

-Autumn: September is still a warm month and it’s often beach weather still during that month.
-The temperature in September stays clearly above 20 °C. September is still a lot rainier month than August.
-In mid-October the weather cools down to under 20 °C and the rains are even more frequent.
-October and November are the rainiest months of the year.
+Autumn: September is still a warm month with frequent beach weather.
+The temperature in September stays well above 20 °C and at night around 20 °C, but the total rainfall is higher in comparison to August.
+In mid-October, the weather cools down to under 20 °C, and it rains more often.
+October, November and December are the rainiest months of the year.